 Each brick and each picture hanging on the wall is not just a "display", but a living testimony telling a tragic chapter of history in the heart of a splendid city.

-Few people expect that in the heart of the modern city there is a "door" leading straight back to the wartime of Saigon Special Forces.
-This is also the red address chosen by many tour guides to introduce to international tourists, as a way to tell history through the most vivid experience.
+Few people expect that in the heart of the modern city there is a "door" leading straight back to the wartime of the Saigon Special Forces.
+This is also the red address chosen by many tour guides to introduce to international tourists, as a way to tell history with the most vivid experience.

-Not only for history lovers, the secret bunker is also an ideal place to live slowly, quietly, and feel a very different Saigon.
+Not only for history lovers, the secret basement is also an ideal place to live slowly, quietly, and feel a very different Saigon.
 If you don't know where to go on the weekend, this is the ideal suggestion.
 A " back to the roots" trip without tickets, without having to go far, but enough for you to understand and love the city you live in more.

 Address: 287/70 Nguyen Dinh Chieu, Ward 5, District 3, HCMC